Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Repairing or renovating a home can be expensive and isn’t always financially feasible.
 Selling as-is allows you to move forward with the sale without making a huge investment or tying up money you need for other purposes.

-Desire to save money and time on repairs
+Want to save money and time on repairs

-In some cases, sellers can afford the needed repairs but don’t want to undertake the cost and time required to complete them.
-Lurie says that even when repairs or upgrades are needed, it’s not always clear which repairs would be desirable to buyers.
-“I wouldn’t want them to spend $5,000 on having new carpet installed just to drive by and see the carpet piled up on the side of the road two weeks after closing because somebody wanted hardwood floors.”
+“I wouldn’t want them to spend $5,000 on having new carpet installed just to drive by and see the carpet piled up on the side of the road two weeks after closing because somebody wanted hardwood floors,” he adds.

-Facing a critical or unexpected financial situation
+Face a critical or unexpected financial situation

 In the event of a lost job, a medical emergency, an impending bankruptcy, or any other unexpected financial crisis, selling a house as-is can provide needed funds quickly.

-Reduce the stress of an inherited property
+Skip the hassle of dealing with an inherited property

 Avoid foreclosure

 Selling a house as-is can help it sell quickly in order to avoid foreclosure.
 In some cases, this results in a short sale, which is a complicated process that results in selling the home for less than it’s worth.
-The short sale process can be fairly quick, and if you’re working to avoid foreclosure, it’s likely that repairs will take too long and/or be too expensive.
-Selling the house as-is can expedite the process.

 Deal with unexpected life changes